scala-network/DefyX/doc/design.md

 The L3 cache is much larger and located further from the CPU core.
 As a result, its access latencies are much higher and can cause stalls in program execution.

-DefyX therefore performs only 2 random accesses into "L3" Scratchpad per program iteration (steps 2 and 3 in chapter 4.6.2 of the Specification).
+RandomX therefore performs only 2 random accesses into "L3" Scratchpad per program iteration (steps 2 and 3 in chapter 4.6.2 of the Specification).
 Register values from a given iteration are written into the same locations they were loaded from, which guarantees that the required cache lines have been moved into the faster L1 or L2 caches.

 Additionally, integer instructions that read from a fixed address also use the whole "L3" Scratchpad (Table 5.1.4 of the Specification) because repetitive accesses will ensure that the cache line will be placed in the L1 cache of the CPU.
 This shows that the Scratchpad level doesn't always directly correspond to the same CPU cache level.